VAX 7000 and VAX 10000: VAX 10000

 The VAX 10000 was essentially a larger configuration of the VAX 7000.
 Both shared the same System Cabinet, but the VAX 10000 was configured as standard with one Expander Cabinet housing storage devices, and one Battery Cabinet housing an uninterruptible power supply.
 These were optional for a VAX 7000 system.

 There was one model of the VAX 10000, the Model 6x0.
 Code-named "Blazer/Neon", it supported one to four 90.91 MHz (11 ns) NVAX+ microprocessors, with the value of "x" being 1 to 4.

 CPU module

 The initial Model 600 used the KA7AA CPU module, which contained a 90.91 MHz (11 ns cycle time) NVAX+ microprocessor with 4 MB of B-cache (L2 cache).
 Later, the clock frequency of microprocessor featured was increased.
 The Model 700 used the KA7AB CPU module containing a 133.33 MHz (7.5 ns cycle time) NVAX++, and the Model 800 used the KA7AC CPU module featuring a 170.9 MHz NVAX++.

 The CPU modules had two LEVI gate arrays which interfaced the microprocessor to the Laser System Bus, the system bus.

 Memory

 The VAX 7000/10000 supported a maximum of 3.5 GB of memory.
-This was a limitation of the VAX architecture, which had 32-bit addressing.
+This was a limitation of the VAX architecture, which had 32-bit addressing which was common to all VAX hardware.